Manhattan Construction Accidents Lawyer

 - Material failure

 Many construction jobs require workers to operate from dangerous heights.
 Working from roofs, tall ladders, and scaffolding can pose a great deal of risk.
 Safety procedures should be followed when completing work from these heights.
-Workers should also receive proper safety equipment, which may include protective headwear, harnesses, and safety railings.
-Falls may also occur if equipment is not inspected regularly or repaired.
+Workers should also receive proper safety equipment, including protective headwear, harnesses, and safety railings.
+Falls may also occur if the equipment is not inspected regularly or repaired.

 When repairing a roof, many things could go wrong.
 If a worker does not have sufficient safety equipment, they may fall.
 Structural failures can also cause falls and other injuries.

-Many construction accidents, injuries, and even fatalities have been caused by these huge pieces of equipment.
+These huge pieces of equipment have caused many construction accidents, injuries, and even fatalities.
 Crane failures can injure the operator, other workers, and bystanders walking nearby.
 These heavy pieces of machinery should undergo regular, thorough inspections.

 Injuries Caused by Manhattan Construction Accidents

-Since there is such a wide range of construction projects and types of equipment used, there are countless injuries that can happen on the job.
+Since there is such a wide range of construction projects and types of equipment used, countless injuries can happen on the job.
 Common injuries include:

 - Neck and back injuries